triestpa/Police-Analysis-Python/README.md

 # Intro

 Policing has become an increasingly divisive issue over the past few years in American public discourse.

-The seemingly unending high-profile police shootings of unarmed black men, such as Michael Brown, Tamir Rice, Anton Sterling, and Philando Castile, have catalyzed massive protests against what is seen as a systemic, and often violent, targeting of people-of-color by police forces across the country.
+The seemingly unending high-profile police shootings of unarmed black men (such as Michael Brown, Tamir Rice, Anton Sterling, and Philando Castile) have catalyzed massive protests against what is seen as a systemic, and often violent, targeting of people-of-color by police forces across the country.

 On the other side of the political spectrum, a common belief is that the unbalanced police targeting of non-white citizens is a myth created by the mainstream media based on a handful of extreme cases that are not representative of the national norm.

-In June 2017, a team of researchers at Stanford University collected and released an open-source dataset of 60 million state patrol stops from 20 states across the US.
+In June 2017, a team of researchers at Stanford University collected and released an open-source data set of 60 million state police patrol stops from 20 states across the US.
 In this tutorial, we walk through how analyze and visualize this data using Python, and we'll work to cut through the political smoke-screens in order to quantitatively determine the existence of systemic racially driven policing bias.

 The tutorial and analysis would not be possible without the groundwork put into place by "The Standford Open Policing Project".
 Much of the analysis performed in this tutorial is based on the work that has already performed by this team.
 A short tutorial for working with the data using the R programming language is provided on the official project website.
-The goal of this tutorial is not to present a groundbreaking or original analysis of the dataset; the main intention is to provide you with the tools and foundation to dive even deeper into the data on your own.
+The goal of this tutorial is not to present a groundbreaking or original analysis of the dataset; the intention primarily is to provide you with the tools and foundation to dive even deeper into the data on your own.

 # The Data

 In the United States, there are, on average, more than 50,000 traffic stops every day.
 The potential number of data points for each stop is huge, from the demographics (age, race, gender) of the driver, to the location, time of day, stop reason, stop outcome, car model, and much more.
-Unfortunately, not every state makes this annomyzed data available, and those that do often have different reporting standards for what information is recorded.
-Even different counties and districts in each state can be inconsistant with how each traffic stop is recorded.
+Unfortunately, not every state makes this data available, and those that do often have different reporting standards for what information is recorded.
+Even different counties and districts within each state can be inconstant in how each traffic stop is recorded.
 The research team at Stanford has managed to gather traffic-stop data from twenty states, and has worked to regularize the reporting standards for 11 fields.

 - Stop Date
 - Stop Time